mrisher/smtp-sts/spec.md

 Thus the control flow for a sending MTA that does online policy application consists of the following steps:

 1. Check for cached non-expired policy.
-If none exists, fetch the latest and cache it.
+If none exists, fetch the latest, authenticate and cache it.
 2. Validate recipient MTA against policy.
 If valid, deliver mail.
 3. If policy invalid and policy specifies reporting, generate report.